pravin-raut/pravin-raut/README.md

 ### Hello Folks 👋

-### I am data engineer by profession with 9+ Years of experience and a data enthusiast at heart.
+### I am data engineer by profession with 9+ Years of experience(Teradata + Morgan Stanley) and a data enthusiast at heart.
 Currently pursuing Msc in Big Data Technology from University of Westminster.

 # 🔭 I’m currently working on </font>
  ![alt text](https://github.com/raut1606/raut1606/blob/Master/Spark.jpg)